scalameta/scalafmt/docs/configuration.md

 Forces dangling on open/close parens around control structures (`if`, `while`, `for`) when line breaks must occur.

+For optional braces in scala3, this parameter also controls whether to break before `then` or `do` in a multi-line condition.

 ```scala mdoc:defaults
 danglingParentheses.ctrlSite
 ```